pwt/docker-airconnect-arm/README.md

 In order to build for ARM on Docker Hub, the Dockerfile makes use of the *crossbuild* capabilities provided by the Balena Raspbian distribution [2], which allows ARM images to be built under x86.
 (If you want to use this Dockerfile to build directly on a native ARM device, comment out or delete the two `cross-build` RUN statements.)

-The docker image name is `psychlist/docker-airconnect-arm` on Docker Hub.
+The docker image name is `psychlist/docker-airconnect-arm` on Docker Hub [3].

 ## Requirements